mayasaffron/Kaur-Health/README.md

 <br>
 !['blood' in description](readme_materials/logic_screenshots/search-logic(2).png)
 <br>
-I chose this logic because, the nature of the tooics on this site, mean that there is likley to be some overlap in name and description of products and services and category that a particular item falls into.
+I chose this logic because, the nature of the topics on this site, mean that there is likley to be some overlap in name and description of products and services and category that a particular item falls into.

 - Site Menu & My Account dropdown: The site menu collapses to toggle icon less than 992px width.
 My Account dropdown is included to toggle menu for smaller screen.